 Congratulations to Nadia Khan, who was recently inducted into the Bouchet Graduate Honor Society.
 In the spirit of Dr. Edward Alexander Bouchet, membership in this society is based on students’ exemplary qualities of scholarship, leadership, character, service, and advocacy for students who have been traditionally underrepresented in the academy.
 Nadia will attend the induction ceremony at the Annual Yale Bouchet Conference on Diversity and Graduate Education in April 2017.
+See the 2016-2017 Bouchet Scholars page for more information.

 The prospect of regenerating bone lost to cancer or trauma is a step closer to the clinic as University of Wisconsin-Madison scientists have identified two proteins found in bone marrow as key regulators of the master cells responsible for making new bone.